 The interesting question to ask about this is surely why we’re still talking about it.
 Similarly, I was taken with a point made by Simon Heath on Twitter this week about the lack of critical thinking about wellbeing and the suggestion that maybe it’s incompatible with work to some degree or other.
 Now there’s a question worth exploring.

 There are a range of similarly boring workplace issues which seem to be subject to lazy thinking and endless repetition which could just as easily be subject to challenge and critical thought, including open plan offices, Millennials, flexible working and equality.
 Each has an orthodox strand of thought that should at least be challenged or subject to more scrutiny.
 Instead people seem perfectly content to regurgitate or hear the same stuff over and over again.
 Some may even pay to hear it, which is baffling.

-Yet we also understand there is some appetite to explore such issues in new and challenging ways, although we may be too worried about being seen to conform to the orthodox to express it openly.
+Yet we also understand there is some appetite to explore such issues in new and challenging ways, although we may be too worried about being seen to conform to the orthodox to express it openly viagra online italia.
 One of the fascinating aspects of publishing online is the chance to interrogate data to see how people respond to content.
 Sometimes we can see a contrast between what people read and what they want to be seen to read, by comparing readership numbers for pieces with how much they are shared on social media.

 Headlines reflecting bland workplace orthodoxies and virtues are shared without being read while more challenging, nuanced pieces that may express heterodox thinking are read but not shared.

 So, it’s very clear that there is a hunger to move beyond the orthodox and even – God forbid – open ourselves to ideas with which we might disagree.
 History teaches us that if we want to progress and forge new ways of thinking, then this is essential.
 It’s a lesson we should all absorb as the debate about work and the workplace enters an entirely new phase.